Faulhaber's formula: Ancient period

+Middle period

+Over time, many other mathematicians became interested in the problem and made various contributions to its solution.
+These include Aryabhata, Al-Karaji, Ibn al-Haytham, Thomas Harriot, Johann Faulhaber, Pierre de Fermat and Blaise Pascal who recursively solved the problem of the sum of powers of successive integers by considering an identity that allowed to obtain a polynomial of degree $m + 1$ already knowing the previous ones.

 Faulhaber's formula is also called Bernoulli's formula.
 Faulhaber did not know the properties of the coefficients later discovered by Bernoulli.
 Rather, he knew at least the first 17 cases, as well as the existence of the Faulhaber polynomials for odd powers described below.